FUE Hair Transplant Los Angeles

 What is the follicular unit extraction procedure day like?

-Are patients with curly hair candidates for FUE?
+Are patients with curly hair candidates for FUE hair transplantation?

 What is transection?

-Transection is when the hair shaft is cut or damaged with the punch during the extraction method.
+Transection is when the hair shaft is dissected with the punch during the extraction method.
 Transection rate gets better with practice.
 Dr. Behnam has been performing Follicular Unit Extractions since 2008 and he performs them routinely.
 His transection rates are around 0.9% to 2.1%.

-Does the patient have to shave his/her head before the Follicular Unit procedure?
+Does the patient have to shave his/her back of head for the Follicular Unit Extraction procedure?

-No, we will shave the needed area in the donor section ourselves.
+Yes, we will shave the needed area in the donor section.
 The area will grow back within 10 days.
-Longer hair in the donor area is beneficial because we can shave below your long hair and the area can be covered with your long hair.
+Longer hair in the donor area is beneficial because we can shave below your long hair and the area can be covered with long hair.

 If I had a strip transplant before, can I have a follicular unit extraction performed?

 Yes.
-Having done a strip hair transplant will not prevent you from having a FUE performed in the future.
+Having done a strip hair transplant will not prevent you from having an FUE hair transplantation performed in the future.
 You would need to have a consultation with Dr. Behnam in order to make sure that there are enough donor follicles on the back of the scalp to allow for another hair transplant to take place.

 Can follicular unit extraction be used to cover the scars from old transplant surgeries or scars from the facelift?